TSX-V: WAM

 Highlights

-• Past Producing Mine (1996-2002)
+• Past Producing Mine (1996-2002).

-• Mined and stacked leach pad material is ready for re-processing with modern recovery methods
+• Mined and stacked leach pad material is ready for re-processing with modern recovery methods.

 Major optimization upsides exist at the historical mine, particularly on the process and recovery side.
 Merrill Crowe processing could strongly impact silver recoveries and Cu pre-strip or suppression using a SART process could provide a valuable copper concentrate and improve gold recoveries.
-Additional metallurgical testing is underway and is expected to be completed in 2023.
+Additional metallurgical testing is underway and is expected to be completed in 2024.

 Geology & Exploration